Search by Keyword

 Encarta Dictionary defines peace as “ . . . the time when a war or conflict ends . . . a state of mental serenity, with no anxiety.”

-Judges 2 has much to say about how choices of disobedience offer defeat, distress and destruction.
-In this chapter, although God did not break His covenant with the Israelites, He did lift His hand of favor off of them when they disobeyed, allowing them to reap painful consequences.
+Judges 2 has much to say about how choices of disobedience result in defeat, distress and destruction.
+Allthough God did not break His covenant with the Israelites, He did lift His hand of favor off of them when they disobeyed, allowing them to reap painful consequences.

 Even so, our Heavenly Father loves us so much that He will restore peace in our lives when we cry out in repentance to Him.
-And even though He still performs instant miracles as He did in Biblical times, His restoration often involves a process over time.
+Even though He still performs instant miracles as He did in Biblical times, His restoration often involves a process over time.

-Likewise, only with God’s help can we walk uprightly and affect peace for those around us because God, Himself, is the grantor of peace.
-And peace is a reward of His righteousness.
+Likewise, only with God’s help can we walk uprightly and affect peace for those around us.
+Peace is a reward of His righteousness.

 If there are areas in our lives where the Holy Spirit is prompting us to cry out to God in repentance and restoration of peace, may we trust that He awaits our cry, He will hear us and He will respond to us lovingly.